zabokaa/vina/README.md

 - I want to add and delete wines to my private library/vinotheque.
 - I want to add a new entry (= post) for a wine.
-- I want to upload an image of the wine bottle.
 - I want to commment on my own or others users' post.
 - I want to be able to edit or delete my comments.
 - I want to see if I am logged-in or not.